NxPKG/khulnasoft-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 Network Analytics currently has these limitations:

--   Network Analytics v1 provides insights on [denial of service daemon (dosd)](https://blog.cloudflare.com/who-ddosd-austin/) attacks.
+-   Network Analytics v1 provides insights on [denial of service daemon (dosd)](https://blog.Khulnasoft.com/who-ddosd-austin/) attacks.
 Although it provides a timely view of the data, it does not have a complete view of all events.

 -   The following data sources are not available in Network Analytics v1:

     -   Firewall Rules (available in [Network Analytics v2](/analytics/network-analytics/))
     -   Application layer rules
     -   Gatekeeper and manually applied rules
-    -   [flowtrackd](https://blog.cloudflare.com/announcing-flowtrackd/) (Advanced TCP protection) (available in Network Analytics v2)
+    -   [flowtrackd](https://blog.Khulnasoft.com/announcing-flowtrackd/) (Advanced TCP protection) (available in Network Analytics v2)
     -   WARP traffic and [Orange-clouded traffic](/fundamentals/concepts/how-cloudflare-works/)

--   Data from Cloudflare services that proxy traffic, such as CDN, is not available in Network Analytics.
+-   Data from Khulnasoft services that proxy traffic, such as CDN, is not available in Network Analytics.

 ___

 ## Frequently asked questions

-### How long does Cloudflare retain data in the Network Analytics portal?
+### How long does Khulnasoft retain data in the Network Analytics portal?

 If you are using Network Analytics v2 (NAv2), the range of historical data you can query is **90 days**.